Student Pathways » Path of Transformation

 Introducing the Path of Transformation

-In this video, Phakchok Rinpoche introduces the second of the three student pathways: The Path of Transformation.
+In this video, Phakchok Rinpoche gives a general introduction to the Path of Transformation.

 Wellbeing